 - Social Tables - Social Tables empowers professional event planners, caterers, venue providers, and other related services to come together in the cloud, and to collaborate on achieving the perfect event for their clients—all through a user-friendly interface.

-- Boomset - Create guest lists by importing contacts from platforms like Excel or Bizzabo.
+- Bizzabo's onsite solutions suite - Create guest lists by importing contacts from platforms like Excel or Bizzabo.
 Your guests can register for your event and check themselves in upon arrival.
-Boomset allows users to print name tags as guests check-in.
-Additionally, Boomset is also a lead retrieval app, which means that it captures and follows up on interested attendees.
+Bizzabo's onsite solutions allows users to print name tags as guests check-in.
+Additionally, onsite solutions is a lead retrieval app, which means that it captures and follows up on interested attendees.

 - Bizzabo - Bizzabo is the world's most loved event software.
 It helps organizers market, manage and grow their events.
 Easily build branded event websites, create networking commmunities for you attendees, showcase event sponsors and partners, engage your attendees with Bizzabo's event app, prove ROI, draw insights and more.